openpaperwork/libinsane/doc/source/scanner_apis.rst

 `Windows Image Acquisition`_ is a Microsoft API.

 For each scanner, there are many scan sources.
-The scanner itself and each of its scan sources have their own options.
+The scanner itself and each of its scan sources are all WIAItems.
+They all have their own options.

 Possible options are limited to what is defined in `wia.h`.
 However value types and constraint types are not.